JAForbes/sum-type/contributing.md

 Feel free to use arrow functions, function statements, function expressions, whatever helps you solve the problem.

-If the function arguments span over the 80 char limit, follow the line break, comma first rules from objects/lists ( above ).
+If the function arguments span over the 80 char limit, follow the line break / comma first rules from objects/lists ( above ).

 #### Variable names